-Pages Definitions 1 Who is the beneficial owner?
-4 Establishing Internal Policies, Procedures and Controls 2 What does establishing internal policies, procedures and controls to address money laundering and terrorism financing entail?
-6 Condu cting Customer Due Diligence 3 How often should customer due diligence be conducted?
-7 4 What constitutes 'reasonable measures' taken to verify the identity of beneficial owners?
-7 5 How can the purpose and intended nature of the business relationship be determined?
-8 Client Screening 6 Which sanction lists should professional firms screen their clients against?
-9 Ongoing Monitoring 7 What are the basic requirements of ongoing monitoring 11 8 How often should ongoing monitoring be conducted?
-11 Enhan ced Customer Due Diligence 9 What measures should be taken when dealing with clients that are individuals on a non-face-to-face basis?
-12 10 What enhanced customer due diligence measures should be taken for politically exposed persons?
-13 11 What are other high-risk situations that may warrant enhanced customer due diligence?
+Pages Definit tions 1 Who is the beneficial owner?
+5 Establ ishing Internal Policies, Procedures and Controls 2 What does establishing internal policies, procedures and controls to address money laundering and terrorism financing entail?
+7 Condu acting Customer Due Diligence 3 How often should customer due diligence be conducted?
+8 4 What constitutes 'reasonable measures' taken to verify the identity of beneficial owners?
+8 5 How can the purpose and intended nature of the business relationship be determined?
+9 Client Screening 6 Which sanction lists should professional firms screen their clients against?
+10 7 What should professional firms do when there are positive hits against sanction lists during screening?
+11 Ongoi ng Monitoring 8 What are the basic requirements of ongoing monitoring 12 9 How often should ongoing monitoring be conducted?
+12 Enhan ced Customer Due Diligence 10 What measures should be taken when dealing with clients that are individuals on a non-face-to-face basis?
+13 11 What enhanced customer due diligence measures should be taken for politically exposed persons?
 14